Day - 1

 Day - 11

-Location: Puno - Travel by local bus through the dramatic scenery of the high altiplano to Puno, located on the shores of Lake Titicaca (approximately 6 hours).
-You'll be at an altitude of 3,820 metres.
-There will be a couple of stops along the way to pick up and drop off passengers.
-Take in glorious views of the seemingly endless water stretching into the horizon.
-This place is a melting pot of Aymara and Quechuan Indian culture and traditional Andean customs, and it wears its traditions on its sleeve.
-If you're lucky your trip will coincide with one of the many cultural festivals here.
+Location: Puno - This morning after breakfast, travel through the dramatic scenery of the high altiplano to Puno – located on the shores of serene Lake Titicaca.
+At an altitude of 3800 m, Lake Titicaca is the world's highest navigable lake.
+Today includes a bit of a long drive, but it’s worth the first glimpse of immense Lake Titicaca, whose seemingly endless waters stretch into the horizon.
+Puno is a melting pot of Indigenous Aymara and Quechuan culture and traditional Andean customs, and it wears its traditions on its sleeve.
+If you're lucky, your trip will coincide with one of the many cultural festivals here.
+Ask your leader where you can get the best grilled trout tonight – a true local specialty perfect for dinner.

 Day - 12